Articles

 Pricing

-Enterprise: Custom pricing (starts at 50 seats).
-Includes:
+• Enterprise: Custom pricing (starts at 50 seats).
+Adds advanced security, compliance (SOC 2), SSO, SCIM, and central user management.

-For an HVAC company with 50 employees, expect pricing to start at the Enterprise tier with custom quotes based on feature needs and security requirements.
+For an HVAC company with 50 employees, expect Pro Team pricing to start at approximately $7,200/year.
+The free plan is limited and best for individual, occasional use.

 Pros of Scribe:

-• Provides easy export options (PDF, HTML, Markdown) and strong integration with knowledge bases
+• Offers easy export options and integration with popular knowledge bases

-• Known for user-friendly interface and fast content creation
+• Known for user-friendly interface and fast SOP creation

 Cons of Scribe:

-• Limited structured learning paths and no built-in compliance tracking
+• Limited structured learning paths and no compliance tracking

 • Desktop app and advanced features require paid plans

-• Free plan is highly restricted and not suitable for team or enterprise use
+• Free plan is very limited and not suitable for team or enterprise use

-Google Docs provides real-time collaboration and universal accessibility, making it a foundational tool for documentation in many HVAC companies.
-The platform is known for its zero-cost entry barrier and seamless integration with the broader Google Workspace ecosystem.
-It is widely used for creating, editing, and sharing unstructured documents, SOPs, and internal guides.
+Google Docs provides real-time collaborative document editing and is universally accessible across devices.
+The platform is known for its zero-cost entry point and seamless integration with the broader Google Workspace ecosystem.
+It is widely used by HVAC companies and other small businesses as a flexible solution for creating and sharing unstructured documentation, SOPs, and internal guides.

 Pricing

-- Lacks business features like custom email and advanced security
+• Personal Use: $0.
+Includes full Docs functionality, but lacks business features like custom email and advanced security.

-• Offers AI-powered content generation and robust version history
+• Offers AI-powered content creation and robust version history

 • Lacks mandatory reading, testing, and compliance tracking